assembly-edu/terms-of-service/terms.md

 * Store or transport personal or sensitive data outside of the EEA or outside of countries which are granted to have [Adequate Levels of Protection](http://ec.europa.eu/justice/data-protection/international-transfers/adequacy/index_en.htm) as defined by the European Commission
 * Share Your data with any third parties except where explicitly requested by you or required by law.
-* Use Your data, made available via the Assembly platform, for the purposes of advertising or marketing, or for any purpose other than the service explicitly provided to You
+* Use Your data, made available via the No More Marking system, for the purposes of advertising or marketing, or for any purpose other than the service explicitly provided to You
 * Transport personal data originating from You in an unencrypted format
 * Claim ownership or exclusive rights over any of the data processed or created as part of services provided to You
 * Share information with other third parties except where specifically agreed by the Data Controller or where required by law